mtniehaus/AutopilotBranding/README.md

 These customizations are currently supported:

 - Customize start menu layout.
-By default it will apply a simple two-icon layout (similiar to the default one on Windows 10 1903, but without the Office app).
+By default it will apply a simple two-icon layout (similiar to the default one on Windows 10 Enterprise 1903).
 - Configure background image.
 A custom theme is deployed with a background image; the default user profile is then configured to use this theme.
 (Note that this won't work if the user is enabled for Enterprise State Roaming and has previously configured a background image.)
 - Set time zone.
 The time zone will be set to the specified time zone name (Pacific Standard Time by default).
 - Remove in-box provisioned apps.
 A list of in-box provisioned apps will be removed.